-PaperMC is a software which contains several enhancements over the vanilla version to improve performance.
-Additionally it supports the installation of plugins.
+PaperMC is a software that contains several enhancements over the vanilla version to improve performance.
+Additionally, it supports the installation of plugins.

 You can install it here: https://aternos.org/software/papermc/

 Admittedly, PaperMC does not solve all problems and the performance is still not outstanding but still worth the switch.
-By the way, the rule that the newer the version the better also applies here.
-They always contain the latest improvements and corrections.
+Make sure to update to the newest versions, tey always contain the latest improvements and corrections.

-Also during the game there are a few tricks how you can reduce lags.
+Also during the game, there are a few tricks on how you can reduce lags.

 Mobs: For example, mobs have a big impact on performance.
-We do not recommend to keep many mobs (animals or monsters).
+We do not recommend keeping many mobs (animals or monsters).
 Limit yourself to a few.

 Also, loading chunks has a big impact on performance.